 It’s at rest that your body is actually completing the muscle building process.
 In the gym, you are just breaking it down and getting weaker.
 Short yourself of rest and you won’t be making progress.

 If you can get these three elements in alignment in your program, you will be on your way to lean muscle building success.

 Now let’s look at how muscle building differs for men versus women.

 Muscle Building: Women vs. Men

-If you ask most women who are on a muscle building program, they will tell you they have a very specific look in mind they want to attain and the last thing it resembles is that of a man.
+If you ask most women who are on a lean muscle building program, they will tell you they have a very specific look in mind they want to attain and the last thing it resembles is that of a man.